benhsz/infix-readings/README.md

 The special character shown in place of the actual operator can be thought of the same function, for example `>`, that has gained an 'infix visualization' function, which produces an infix reading.

-On which functions this occurs can depend on the user's preferences.
+Which functions are able to produce an infix reading depends on the user's preferences.

 # Examples